 - Check your water heater for leaks and consider installing a leak detector.

-- Thoroughly clean out the fridge and freezer and pull it from the wall to vacuum behind it and check for water leakage.
+- Thoroughly clean out the fridge and freezer and pull them from the wall to vacuum behind them and check for water leakage.

 - Clean kitchen exhaust hood and filter.

 - Check the roof for loose, damaged, or missing shingles from winter storms.

 - Check exterior faucets for leaks or damage and restart outdoor water sources, assuming no more frosts are expected.

 - Schedule your central air conditioning inspection.

 - Replace the batteries in all smoke detectors.

 - Make sure your fire extinguisher is easily accessible and ready to use in case of emergency.

 - Clean out the lint from your dryer’s exhaust duct.